MartinRenteria/Let-s-Workout/README.md

 SOFTWARE.

 ## Questions
-Please direct any questions to renteriamp96@gmail.com.
+Please direct any questions to renteriamp96@gmail.com. if you have any questions and be sure to check out my other projects!